whatisnuclear/website/waste.md

 (based on EIA [emissions
 data](https://www.eia.gov/environment/emissions/ghg_report/ghg_carbon.php)).

 If you want raw numbers: in 2018, there were just over 80,000 metric tonnes of high-level waste in the USA.
 Between 1971 and 2018, nuclear reactors in the USA generated 3000 GW-years of electricity to make this waste.

+For comparison, in 2007 alone the US burned 948,000,000 metric tonnes of coal.
+This means that coal plants made 32 times more waste **every single day** than the US nuclear fleet has made **in the past 45 years!** Granted, coal made a higher fraction of the country's electricity, but the numbers are still crazy impressive for nuclear.

-The astoundingly low amount of waste is thanks to the near magical energy density of the atom.
+The astoundingly low amount of nuclear waste is thanks to the near magical energy density of the atom.

 </div>